airbop/airbop-client/README.md

 4. You should now see the various options available in a Message Details area.
 Enter a title for your message.
 5. Select “Text” as the mode for this example.
 6. Enter the message body you want shown in the notification message.
+7. Enter the Target URL that you want the user to jump to when they click on the notification.
-7. For this example, you can leave the rest of the settings as their default values.
+8. For this example, you can leave the rest of the settings as their default values.
-8. When you’re ready to send the message, click the “Send Message” button and agree to the confirmation.
+9. When you’re ready to send the message, click the “Send Message” button and agree to the confirmation.

 ## Go Read your Notification Message